2025 Enderlin tornado

-On the night of June 20, 2025, a large and extremely violent EF5 tornado moved through rural North Dakota, passing near the community of Enderlin.
-Part of a larger outbreak and derecho sequence that occurred across the northern Great Plains between June 19–22, the tornado, internally referred to by the National Weather Service (NWS) as Enderlin Tornado #1, (Note: The National Weather Service identified a second tornado, rated EF2, in the Enderlin area.) was the first to be rated EF5 on the Enhanced Fujita scale since the tornado that struck Moore, Oklahoma on May 20, 2013, ending a 12-year-long period without tornadoes rated EF5.
-It killed three people, becoming the deadliest tornado to occur in North Dakota since the F4 tornado that struck Elgin in 1978.
+On the night of June 20, 2025, a large, extremely violent, and deadly tornado moved through portions of Ransom and Cass Counties, in southeastern North Dakota in the United States, impacting rural areas east of Enderlin and northwest of Sheldon.
+The storm was part of an extensive tornado outbreak and derecho that took place across the northern Great Plains region of the U.S., and southern Canada from June 19–22.
+Internally referred to as Enderlin Tornado #1 by the National Weather Service (NWS), (Note: The National Weather Service identified a second tornado, rated EF2, in the Enderlin area.)
+It was the first tornado to be rated EF5 on the Enhanced Fujita scale in the U.S. in 12 years, and the most recent tornado in North Dakota to be rated that high beyond the Fujita scale era, since the 1957 F5 tornado that struck Fargo exactly 68 years earlier.
+During its 16-minute lifespan, it achieved a peak width of just over 1 mi wide, and tracked a total length of 12.1 mi, with wind speeds in excess of 210 mph.
+Three people were killed during the storm, becoming the deadliest tornado to occur in North Dakota since the 1978 F4 tornado that struck Elgin, in Grant County.

-The tornado was given a preliminary rating of EF3, with the highest wind speeds estimated at 160 mph.
-However, this rating was upgraded to EF5 following additional surveys and forensic damage analysis for the tipping and lofting of several fully-loaded grain hopper cars and empty tanker cars conducted in association with wind damage experts and researchers at the Northern Tornadoes Project.
-The tornado also destroyed multiple farmhouses and obliterated a forest along the Maple River.
-A statewide disaster was declared by the Governor of North Dakota following the tornado outbreak.
-In September, federal disaster relief was approved, but was stalled amid the 2025 United States federal government shutdown.
+The tornado was initially rated EF3 with maximum wind speeds estimated at 160 mph.
+In early-October 2025, its rating was later upgraded to EF5 with maximum wind speeds estimated of >210 mph.
+This was in result of additional research and forensic damage analysis conducted by the NWS office in Grand Forks, North Dakota, in collaboration with the Northern Tornadoes Project.
+The last EF5 tornado prior to this storm, took place in May 2013 in Moore, Oklahoma.
+In its wake, the Enderlin tornado destroyed multiple farmhouses and obliterated a forest along the Maple River.
+Following the tornado outbreak, the governor of North Dakota declared a statewide disaster.
+Federal relief was approved in September but stalled amid the 2025 U.S. federal government shutdown.
 Locals and other organizations volunteered to help with the recovery efforts.

 Meteorological synopsis

+Forecasting in advance

+The environmental parameters, as modeled by RAP, as the main Enderlin tornado was ongoing.
+Note the high MLCAPE values over 5000 J/Kg, ESRH nearing 900 m^{2}/s², and the intense capping inversion.
+This is modified for storm motion given by official NWS warnings.

-On June 15, the Storm Prediction Center (SPC) on its Day 6 outlook forecasted that a shortwave, mid-level ridge would move into the upper Mississippi River Valley and remain over the region throughout June 20.
+On June 15, 2025, the Storm Prediction Center (SPC) on its Day 6 outlook forecasted that a shortwave, mid-level ridge would move into the upper Mississippi River Valley and remain over the region throughout June 20.
 Beneath the ridge, a moist and unstable airmass was expected to be in place from the lower to mid-Missouri River Valley, northeastward into the western Great Lakes region.
 Instability and deep-layer wind shear were sufficient for a localized severe weather threat, though uncertainties remained on where the greatest potential for convection was.